Pil (placename)

 Pîl (also rendered as Pill, Pil or Pyll) is a Welsh placename element.
 The name is defined as the tidal reach of a waterway, suitable as a harbour, and is common along the Bristol Channel and Severn Estuary.
 The highly localised distribution suggests it may have been part of a common maritime culture on the waterways within the tidal reach of the Severn Sea.

 The name is today most commonly associated with the village of Pyle in Glamorgan, and the small village of Pill in Somerset.

 Usage

-In Welsh toponymy and hydronymy the word is often mistaken for another word "Pŵll" ("Pool").
+In Welsh toponymy and hydronymy the word is often mistaken for another word "pwll" ("pool").
 However, there is no proven link between the words and the two are often found within the same localities (Caerleon has both a Pwll Mawr and a Pîl Mawr either side of the Roman port).
 It is thought that Pîl developed a secondary meaning of 'refuge', as the name also appears in more inland areas (such as Pilleth in Powys).